bespon/bespon_website/docs/spec_overview.md

 `none` are invalid and must produce errors.
 Unlike YAML, uppercase and titlecase variants of reserved words are NOT equivalent to their lowercase versions, and other capitalization variants are NOT valid unquoted strings.
-The literal string `none`, in any capitalization, can only be represented by using a quoted string.
+The literal string "none", in any capitalization, can only be represented by using a quoted string.